-- 7.2 All other posts will be advertised concurrently internally and externally to the school, unless: - the staffing adjustment process is being applied and recruitment from within can avoid or minimise the need for compulsory redundancy selection; or - the school has agreed to give prior consideration to a person nominated by the EducationHR Redeployment Officer under its staffing adjustment scheme; or
+- 6.2 All other posts will be advertised concurrently internally and externally to the school, unless: - the staffing adjustment process is being applied and recruitment from within can avoid or minimise the need for compulsory redundancy selection; or - The Governing Board/Headteacher have agreed to give prior consideration to a person nominated by the EducationHR Adviser (Redeployment) under its staffing adjustment scheme; or - a fixed term worker has occupied the post for a significant period of time (see guidance on employing temporary staff including the use of fixed-term contracts); - there are clearly sufficient suitable internal candidates, in which case the vacancy can be advertised internally only, for reasons of cost and expediency. - Internal only adverts will be emailed and/or put up in the staff room.
+Regardless of how the post is advertised all staff (including those on family related leave e.g., maternity) will have the same chance to see the advert so as not to discriminate.

+Further resources - Fixed-term contracts guidance G116.
+For schools purchasing the full HR service from EducationHR (i.e., including recruitment advertising) see Recruitment advertising guidance G108d.

-- a fixed term worker has occupied the post for a significant period of time (see guidance on employing temporary staff including the use of fixed-term contracts); - there are clearly sufficient suitable internal candidates, in which case the vacancy can be advertised internally only, for reasons of cost and expediency. - Internal only adverts can be emailed and/or put up in the staff room.
-Regardless of how the post is advertised all staff (including those on family related leave e.g., maternity) will have the same chance to see the advert so as not to discriminate. - 7.3 The advert will include the following: - A statement of the school or trust's commitment to safeguarding and promoting the welfare of children that makes clear that safeguarding checks will be undertaken; - The safeguarding responsibilities of the post as per the job description and personal specification; and - Confirmation of whether the post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
-Which means that when applying for certain jobs and activities certain spent convictions and cautions are 'protected', so they do not need to be disclosed to employer, and if they are disclosed, employers cannot take them into account.
-Further information about filtering offences can be found in the DBS filtering guide. - If the post is exempt from the Rehabilitation of Offenders Act 1974, the advert will include the following wording: This post is exempt from the Rehabilitation of Offenders Act and you will be required to undergo an Enhanced DBS check or Enhanced DBS check with barred list.
+- 6.3 The advert will include the following: - A statement of the school's commitment to safeguarding and promoting the welfare of children that makes clear that safeguarding checks will be undertaken; - The safeguarding responsibilities of the post as per the job description and personal specification; and - Confirmation of whether the post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
+Which means that when applying for certain jobs and activities certain spent convictions and cautions are 'protected', so they do not need to be disclosed to the employer, and if they are disclosed, employers cannot take them into account.
+Further information about filtering offences can be found in the DBS filtering guide.

+• If the post is exempt from the Rehabilitation of Offenders Act 1974, the advert will include the following wording: This post is exempt from the Rehabilitation of Offenders Act and you will be required to undergo an Enhanced DBS check or Enhanced DBS check with barred list.
 If you have information to declare it may be protected under the Exceptions Orders and you may not be required to declare it.
 You will be asked to make a criminal conviction declaration if you are shortlisted for the post.
 Guidance about whether a conviction or caution should be disclosed can be found on the Ministry of Justice website.

-The Instruction to advertise form F108h includes a tick box option to have this paragraph included if you request the publication of a job advert on Education Job Finder. - 7.4 Applicants for posts will be sent the school's Child Safeguarding policy. - 7.5 Schools will comply with the fluency duty as laid out in the Code of Practice on the English language requirements for public sector workers (Part 7 of the Immigration Act 2016).
+Further resources - The Instruction to advertise form F108h includes a tick box option to have this paragraph included if you request the publication of a job advert on Education Job Finder.

+- 6.4 A copy of the school's safeguarding and child protection policy and practices and policy on employment of ex-offenders will be provided in the applicant pack or refer to a link on the school's website for applicant's to access. - 6.5 The school will comply with the fluency duty as laid out in the Code of Practice on the English language requirements for public sector workers (Part 7 of the Immigration Act 2016).
 The code imposes a duty on public authorities to ensure that public facing workers have the necessary level of fluency in English to perform their role effectively.
 For further information see the Code of practice on the English language requirement for public sector workers on gov.uk